NVIDIAGameWorks/Blast/docs/api/api_globals_users_guide.rst

 Profiler API
 ============

-**Include NvBlastProfiler.h**
+**Include NvBlastGlobals.h**

 BlastTk contains many profiling zones which use the global profiler which can be accessed in this library.
 The user may implement the interface

 .. code-block:: text

-    Nv::Blast::ProfilerCallback
+    nvidia::NvProfilerCallback

 and pass it to the globals library using

 .. code-block:: text

-    NvBlastProfilerSetCallback
+    NvBlastGlobalSetProfilerCallback

+The profiler callback may be retrieved with

+.. code-block:: text

+    NvBlastGlobalGetProfilerCallback

 A NULL pointer may be passed in, disabling profiling.
-Profiler features are only active in checked, debug and profile builds.

-The granularity of events reported can be selected with

-.. code-block:: text

-    NvBlastProfilerSetDetail